Birding in Punta Gorda/Englewood Beach

 5. Charlotte Harbor Preserve State Park

-The Charlotte Harbor Preserve State Park is not only the third-largest Florida State Park, it also offers opportunities to see a plethora of fascinating birds, including Red-shouldered Hawks, White-eyed Vireos, and Screech and Great Horned Owls.
+At over 45,000 acres, the Charlotte Harbor Preserve State Park is the third-largest Florida State Park.
+There, visitors can see a plethora of fascinating birds, including Red-shouldered Hawks, White-eyed Vireos and Screech and Great Horned Owls.

-The park also offers extensive shallow wetlands and is a great place to paddle in perfect solitude while spying Wood Storks, Green Herons, and ibis, both the White and Glossy varieties.
+The park protects over 100 miles of shoreline and features extensive shallow wetlands.
+It is a great place to paddle in perfect solitude while spying Wood Storks, Green Herons and ibis, both the White and Glossy varieties.

 6. Tippecanoe Environmental Park